 Where to start

-For security and intelligence work put aside all the images you have of James Bond!
+For security and intelligence work put aside any images of James Bond!
 Look at the websites of the main recruiters to see their main entry routes.
-They are much more open and straightforward about their recruitment than they used to be.
-This description of an intelligence analyst’s role offers a good example.
+They are much more open and straightforward about their recruitment than they used to be and are actively trying to recruit more a diverse workforce in the UK.
+This description of an intelligence analyst’s role offers a good example of what to expect.

 Security and intelligence agencies often require specific skills, particularly high-level computing and coding, and languages including Russian, Mandarin, Farsi, and Arabic.
 You should also gain experiences that will help you to meet their competency requirements.